-The Group has an unsecured loan of \$100,000 with Banco Mercantil del Norte, S.A. at a 28-day TIIE rate plus a margin of 3.60%, maturing in August 2021.
-As of December 31, 2021 the amount of the facility has not been drawn down, in February the loan was arranged which was paid when the Group received the funds from the bilateral loan with HSBC.
+The Group has an unsecured loan of \$100,000 with Banco Mercantil del Norte, S.A. at a 28-day TIIE rate plus a margin of 3.60%, maturing in August 2022.
+As of December 31, 2021 the amount of the facility has not been drawn down, in February 2021 the loan was arranged which was paid on 4 June 2021 when the Group received the funds from the bilateral loan with HSBC.

-2021 2020 2019 TIIE 5.8550% 4.553% 7.9355%
+2022 2021 2020 TIIE 10.31% 5.85% 4.55%

-b.
+- b.
 The contracted credits include certain restrictive clauses that essentially limit the Group as regards granting credits outside the normal course of business.
-For the years ended December 31, 2021, 2020 and 2019, these restrictions have been fulfilled, except for the following:
+For the years ended December 31, 2022, 2021 and 2020, these restrictions have been fulfilled, except for the following: - Breach of a loan contract

-As mentioned in note 1, the FIU ordered the suspension of any act, operation or service with Pochteca Materias Primas, which implies that, even though this company's bank accounts are unblocked, certain legal and operating restrictions are applicable to financial instruments such as lines of credit, factoring and credit insurance.
+As mentioned in note 1, the UIF ordered the suspension of any act, operation, or service with Pochteca Materias Primas, which implies that, even though this company's bank accounts are unblocked, certain legal and operating restrictions are applicable to financial instruments such as lines of credit, factoring and credit insurance.
 This situation has resulted in the implementation of certain measures to continue the regular business operation of this Mexican subsidiary, as described in other sections of this document.

 Accordingly, different companies pertaining to Grupo Pochteca contracted short-term debt.
-These amounts were intended to primarily settle transactions with employees, commercial partners and banks, while guaranteeing the continuity of the business and fulfilling obligations.
-However, these debts led the Group to default on one of its affirmative covenants.
-For this reason, the Group requested a waiver, which it received from HSBC on April 8, 2022 with regard to its noncompliance with the Debt Service Hedging Ratio contained in clause Thirteenth, section B, numeral b. of the bilateral contract.
-Consequently, the Bank will abstain from filing any out-of-court or legal action involving this obligation from December 31, 2021 and for up to a 12-month period for this reason.
+These amounts were intended to primarily settle transactions with employees, commercial partners, and banks, while guaranteeing the continuity of the business and fulfilling obligations.
+These debts led the Group to non-comply with one of the obligations to make in relation to the credit with HSBC.
+For this reason, during the month of December 2022 the Group requested and obtained a waiver by HSBC, which describes the non-compliance with the calculation of the Reason for Debt Service Coverage provided for in clause Thirteen, section B, subsection b. of the bilateral Agreement, so the Bank will refrain from carrying out any extrajudicial or judicial act derived from or in relation to said Obligation from December 31, 2022 and until the following 12 months for that reason.